-HTML5 Web Storage, also known as local storage or browser storage, allows you to store data on the client-side of a web application.
-This data can be stored and retrieved even after the user closes the browser or restarts their computer.
+HTML5 Web Storage, also known as local storage or browser storage, allows you to store data on the client side of a web application.
+This data can be stored and retrieved even after users close the browser or restart their computer.

 There are two types of HTML5 Web Storage: session storage and local storage.

-Session storage is a type of storage that is specific to a single session or tab in a web browser.
-Data stored in session storage is deleted when the user closes the tab or the session ends.
+Session storage is a type specific to a single session or tab in a web browser.
+Data stored in session storage is deleted when the user closes the tab, or the session ends.

 Local storage, on the other hand, persists even after the user closes the browser or restarts their computer.
-This data is stored on the client-side and can be accessed by any tab or window in the same origin.
+This data is stored on the client side and can be accessed by any tab or window of the exact origin.

 To use HTML5 Web Storage, you can use JavaScript to store and retrieve data.
 Here’s an example of how to store data in local storage: